amplience/dc-extension-shoppable-image/README.md

 ### Assign the extension to schema

-- Go to development -> content type schema -> create schema -> code from scratch
+- Go to Development -> Content type schema -> Create schema -> Code from scratch
 - Enter "https://amplience.com/shoppable-image-content-type" as your ID (feel free to use another ID)
 - Validation level "content type"
 -  Assign the "Shoppable Image" extension to the `"properties"` field. (listed within "add extension" in the top right hand corner of your editor)